suffolklibraries/lgc/content/collections/events/north-east-talk-17-04.md

   - 'Accessible toilets'
   - 'Accessible parking spaces'
 ---
-Join us for a talk to find out more about the world around us.
+Join us for a talk to find out more about the natural world.